tonyjhuang/reddit-to-gmap/README.md

 ```

 This command will:

-1. Fetch the specified number of posts from the given subreddit
+1. Fetch the specified number of posts from the given subreddit, currently caps at 100
 2. Process the posts to extract restaurant data
-3. Generate a CSV file with restaurant information in the `csv/` directory
+3. Generate a CSV file with restaurant information in the `out/` directory
-4. Use cached data if `--use-cache` is specified

 ## Flags

 - `--subreddit, -s`: The subreddit to fetch posts from (required)
 - `--num-posts, -n`: Number of posts to fetch (default: 10)
-- `--use-cache`: Use cached data instead of fetching from Reddit
+- `--use-cache`: Use cached data if available instead of fetching from Reddit

 ## Environment Variables